Botanical name: Centella asiatica

 A legendary saying in reference to Gotu Kola is: ‘2 leaves a day keeps the doctor away‘.
 It has also been referred to as a ‘pharmacy in one herb’ and ‘the fountain of life’ (legend has it that a Chinese sage lived to over 200 years and attributed it partly to Gotu Kola).

-Gotu Kola is also renowned in helping alleviate the pain and symptoms assosciated with arthritis.
+Gotu Kola is also renowned in helping alleviate the pain and symptoms associated with arthritis.
 Many success stories have been documented.
 In modern herbalism it is commonly used for varicose veins and chronic venous insufficiency, because of its beneficial effect on circulation.

-It thrives in tropical and sub tropical climates.
-It is probably growing in your garden and you don't even know it (But be sure you have the right one before eating it!)
+It thrives in tropical and subtropical climates.
+It is probably growing in your garden and you don’t even know it (But be sure you have the right one before eating it!)